blephy/custom-smiirl-counter-api/README.md

 log/
 template/
 index.php
-number.json (or the file name you choose)
+number.json (replace by the name in $_PATH_JSON_FILE if you change it) .htaccess
-.htaccess
 ```

-- Go to your [Smiirl Account](https://my.smiirl.com/login) and specify your configuration to smiirl (If you follow the exemple bellow, specify http://your-domaine-name.com/Smiirl/ as URL)
+- Go to your [Smiirl Account](https://my.smiirl.com/login) and specify your configuration.
+> Exemple :
+> If you follow the exemple bellow, specify http://your-domaine-name.com/Smiirl/ as URL
+> in your Smiirl Account

 - Protect the editing action with php or with .htpasswd (Ask Google)
 - Enjoy !